How Karl Conrad became an influencer and how he chooses which brands to work with.

 ZH: What do you suggest the best way for brands to approach people and creators and to work with them?
 What is the most enticing thing when they first reach out?

 K.C: With larger brands, it’s the name that entices you to work on a project with them.
-They usually have a lot more funding to do cool opportunities with them rather than a Startup that just wants you to review a pair of headphones they have.
+They usually have a lot more funding to do cool opportunities with them rather than a Startup that just wants you to do a full review of a pair of headphones they have.

 A lot of my really cool experiences are a cold email I have gotten that say “Hey, we work for so and so and were wondering if you were interested in this.”